Gorgexpress/stock-dashboard/README.md

 Real live market data will only be streamed while the stock market is open.
 If you want to run a simulation of the stock market instead, set `MOCK_ALPACA_WEBSOCKETS=true` in the backend .env file

 Only 30 stock symbols can be watched at a time(a limit imposed by Alpaca's free tier)

+The UI is pretty minimal.
+If I spent more time on this, I would definitely look into improving it, especially the symbol chooser.
+Maybe add support for multiple users/watchlists too.